Democrats Turn On Tulsi Gabbard Over Skepticism That Assad Launched Chemical Attack

 As of this post, Nyberg’s comment had five times as many likes as Dean’s response.

 This is not the first time Gabbard has run afoul of the Democratic Party establishment.
-She ruffled the party’s feathers when she resigned from her role as Vice Chair of the Democratic National Committee in February of last year to endorse presidential candidate Bernie Sanders.
+She ruffled the party’s feathers when she resigned from her role as vice chair of the Democratic National Committee in February of last year to endorse presidential candidate Bernie Sanders.
 The move made her a favorite among Sanders supporters and the progressive wing of the Democratic Party, but it drew criticism from Clinton supporters and conservative Democrats.

 Both Dean and Tanden supported Clinton in the Democratic primary.